-The River Trail is a day use 10' wide walking and biking trail for public use, which will be an integral part of the city's parks system.
-It is a 5-mile long trail along the Guadalupe River, with trailheads located at Kerrville-Schreiner Park, G Street, Lehmann & Monroe Park, Louise Hays Park, Riverside Nature Center, Lowry Park, and the Dietert Center.
+The River Trail is a day use 10' wide walking and biking trail for public use, which is an integral part of the city's parks system.
+It is an approximate 5-mile long trail along the Guadalupe River, with trailheads located at Kerrville-Schreiner Park, G Street, Lehmann & Monroe Park, Louise Hays Park, Riverside Nature Center, Lowry Park, and the Dietert Center.

 Boat and bicycle rentals are available at Louise Hays Park and Kerrville-Schreiner Park during peak seasons.